AkberJag/portfolio-template/README.md

 ### Adding/Removing Sections

 To add or remove sections, edit the `portfolio.json` file located in the root of the project.
 Add a new section object or remove an existing one.
-Each section requires a name, path, component, and content.
+Each section requires a name, path, component, and pageTitle.

 ### Localization (TODO)